Freakwill/benchmarks/README.md

 To my surprise, Ruby is faster than Python! :astonished: Julia is really fucking rapid, even faster than Python with numba.
 I tried my best to implement the algorithm in Java, but failed :cry:.
+I do not think I would learn Java.
 I also do not master Haskell.